Best place to live in every state

 Iowa: Mount Vernon

-Mount Vernon, Iowa, was founded in the early 19th century, largely by Czech immigrants who came to take advantage of the rich farmland.
-Today this charming midwestern town retains its intimate size, with less than 4,500 people, but is packed with character.
-Palisades-Kepler State Park offers miles of hiking trails, river activities, and camping, while the famous American Gothic Barn pays a larger-than-life tribute to Grant Wood's most famous painting.
+Mount Vernon was founded in the early 19th century, popularized by Czech immigrants who were drawn to the area's rich farmland.
+This charming midwestern town retains its intimate size today.
+Palisades-Kepler State Park offers miles of hiking trails and river activities for local residents.

 Kansas: Prairie Village

 Located on land that was once home to the Shawnee, Osage, and Kansa tribes, Prairie Village is celebrated for its education system and high graduation rates.
 The town is safe, offers modest home prices, and maintains a laid-back feel.

 [Pictured: Waterfall at Overland Park Arboretum & Botanical Gardens in springtime, located just outside of Prairie Village, Kansas.]

 The Cincinnati suburb of Fort Thomas was named after Civil War Union Gen. George Henry Thomas.
 Fort Thomas was a key mobilization point during the Spanish-American War; later, when mineral waters were found in the area, health resorts popped up throughout town.
 Art Around Town, an "Art Walk" through downtown Fort Thomas, is held on the third Friday of June, July, and August each year.